visualboyadvance-m/visualboyadvance-m/doc/ReadMe.txt

 ===================

 OS:  Windows 2000 - Vista (x86 or x64)
-CPU: 700MHz minimum for GBA emulation, CPU requirements increase if Filters are to be used.
+CPU: 700MHz minimum for GBA emulation, CPU requirements increase if filters are to be used.
 RAM: ~64MB free
 GFX: ~32MB VRAM, DirectX9 drivers